 Cats are one of America’s favorite pets, but as more of them spend their lives indoors, they are also putting on more weight.
 Obesity can lead to several health problems, but most importantly, it shortens their lives.
 If you want to keep your pet healthy but aren’t sure how to tell if they are overweight, we are here to help.
-Keep reading while we discuss how to determine the ideal weight for your cat and how to make adjustments so your cat can live a long healthy life.
+The average house cat should weigh 8–10 pounds (3.6–4.4 kg).
+But there are multiple factors that may change these values, so keep reading while we discuss how to determine the ideal weight for your cat and how to make adjustments so your cat can live a long healthy life.

-We’ve broken up your cat’s weight into five categories to help you determine if your cat is overweight.
+We’ve broken up your cat’s weight into five categories to help you determine if your cat is overweight and answer the age-old question, “how heavy should my cat be?”

 Very underweight cats need immediate attention.
 It’s rare to see a cat in this condition unless it is a stray or someone has been neglecting it.
 Very underweight cats will have visible ribs that you can see from the side and also from above.
 The bones around the tail will have no fat covering and are more prominent than usual.
 The tummy tuck will be extreme, and they will usually have little energy for grooming, hunting, or playing.
 If it’s a stray, it will lose its fear of humans and come up to you looking for food.